Chirag626/Secure-File-Sharing-System-/README_SecureFileSharingSystem.md

 🔐 SecureShare - A Secure File Sharing System
 ----------------------------------------------

-This is a web-based project built using Spring Boot that allows users to upload, share, and manage files securely.
-The system includes features like encryption, auto-deletion, trash management, email alerts, and history tracking.
+SecureShare - A Secure File Sharing System  is a Spring Boot–based web app that allows users to securely upload and share encrypted files with one-time access links and email notifications.
+Features include AES encryption, expiry control, trash & restore, auto-cleanup scheduler, file statistics dashboard, and responsive frontend built with HTML/CSS/JavaScript.

 📄 About the Project:
 -----------------------

-This project is designed to mimic the behavior of file-sharing tools like Google Drive, but with automatic clean-up and added security.
-It is a single-user prototype for secure document sharing.
+This project is a simple and secure file sharing system where users can upload and share files with others using a unique download link.
+The system uses AES encryption to protect files so that only authorized people can access them.
+It also has an auto-trash feature that moves old files to trash automatically and lets users restore them if needed.
+Email notifications are sent when files are uploaded or deleted, helping users stay updated.
+The whole system is built using Java Spring Boot for the backend and HTML, CSS, and JavaScript for the frontend.

 🚀 Features :
 --------------